BobKohlerPhD/NIHToolBox-Cognition/README.md

 The script `run_nihTB_verify.py` will compare the newly generated CSV files for each participant with their data contained in the raw files that were added to the `datadump/` folder.

-## Identify Error Codes, Plot Score Distributions, and Calculate Simple Descriptives
+## Identify Errors, Plot Distributions, & Calculate Descriptives

 The script `run_nihTB_analysis.py` will identify error codes based on NIH Toolbox documentation and then adds the entire row of data to `error_summary.csv`.
 A new folder is created named `processed_plots_and_descriptives/` that contains the summary CSV file, and subfolders for each of the tasks.
 Within each task subfolder are 9 histograms and a `*_Descriptives.txt` with simple statistics for each task based on the `MASTER_SCORES-NIHTB.csv`.